joaofdl9/joaofdl9/README.md

 # João Lima

-**BI Analyst** working in Analytics and Data Engineering in the Controllership area.
+**Data Analyst** working in Data Analytics and Data Engineering in the Controllership area.

 Specialized in building data pipelines, analytical dashboards, and modernizing data infrastructure.